 Marc was discovered by Infinite Flow founder Marisa Hamamoto by a random chance encounter near Infinite Flow's regular rehearsal studio (fate?!), and soon after participated in one of Infinite Flow’s first dance workshops.
 After this initial event, Marc was hooked and found ballroom dancing a great way to connect with another person through movement and rhythm and a great social activity integrating those with and without disabilities.
 Marc is originally from Northern Ontario, Canada where at the age of 14 suffered a gunshot injury, which left him paralyzed from the waist down as a T10 paraplegic.
 However, that did not stop him from becoming a successful scholar and living a healthy active lifestyle.
 Marc completed his Ph.D. in Molecular Biology from the University of East Anglia (UK) and thereafter was a Post-Doctoral research fellow at Harvard University Medical School, prior to relocating to Los Angeles.
 Marc now works as a research scientist in the pharmaceutical industry.
 Marc enjoys being active by participating in a number of sports including kayaking and downhill skiing.
 Marc was also a model for LA Fashion Week's Bezgraniz Couture Fashion Show as well, and tries to live by his favorite sci-fi quote: “We’re all stories in the end.
 Just make it a good one…”

 Piotr is one of the most accomplished wheelchair dancers in the world, with multiple wheelchair World Latin Champion titles, including winning 6 World Championships, 5 European Championships, 11 Polish Championships, and a few World Cup crowns, all between 1999-2011.
-He has performed as a guest artist at some of the most prestigious ballroom dance competitions including German Open, Blackpool (UK), Snowball Classic (Canada), Millenium Dancesport Championships (Florida), and has performed alongside some of the most acclaimed dancers including Michał Malitowski & Joanna Leunis, Ricardo Cocchi & Yulia Zagoruychenko, Hanna Kartunnen & Victor da Silva.
+He has performed as a guest artist at some of the most prestigious ballroom dance competitions including German Open, Blackpool (UK), Snowball Classic (Canada), Millenium Dancesport Championships (Florida), and has performed alongside some of the most acclaimed dancers including Michał Malitowski & Joanna Leunis, Ricardo Cocchi & Yulia Zagoruychenko, Hanna Kartunnen & Victor da Silva, and has also appeared in the Romanian Dancing With the Stars. .
 Piotr has contributed to the popularization of wheelchair dance sport performing and teaching in many countries and inspiring other wheelchair users to dance and pursue their dreams.
-He has also appeared in the Romanian Dancing With the Stars.
-Piotr is mostly trained with Polish coach Włodzimierz Ciok, leader of Swing-Duet Wheelchair Dance Company.
 In 2012, Piotr had to stop competing after a serious surgery and spending 6 months in hospital.
-Proceding a slow recovery, Piotr continued to coach and explored other forms of dance including jazz, modern, and ballet.
-Infinite Flow Founder Marisa Hamamoto and Piotr started to exchange emails and phone calls in 2016, sharing information on inclusive dance and exploring the possibility of working together.
+Infinite Flow Founder Marisa Hamamoto and Piotr started to exchange messages and phone calls through Facebook Messenger in 2016, sharing information on inclusive dance and exploring the possibility of working together.
 After finally meeting and performing together in July 2017 in Tokyo, they mutually agreed to continue working and collaborating together.
 Piotr admires Infinite Flow for its message of inclusion and Marisa’s ability to bring out each person’s beauty, whether they have a disability or not.
-He is excited to rediscover dance altogether, and is honored to be a Guest Artist & Coach to Infinite Flow.
+He feels he finally found a family and community where he can continue to advocate for people with disabilities through dance.
 Outside of dance, Piotr is a father of 2 kids Kevin & Maya, a pool & fishing enthusiast, and the only person with a disability in Poland who has a license to train police dogs and operate a construction crane.

 Marisa believes we all have a dancer inside of us and we all can make a difference in the world.